-It is completely natural for dogs to bark, and it’s one of their most important forms of communication after energy and body language.
-Dogs will bark as a warning, to protect their pack and territory.
+Dogs will bark as a warning to protect their pack and territory.
 They will also bark to express excitement.

 Those forms of barking are rarely a nuisance and don’t last long.
 That is why nuisance barking almost always has the same cause and the same solution.
 When a dog barks excessively, it’s telling you that it is bored and is looking for stimulation or a challenge.

 Inevitably, excessive barking indicates there is a problem with the human, and not the dog; there is something not balanced in the pack, so the dog’s needs are not being met.
-The barking is the only way the dog has to tell you something is wrong.
+Barking is the only way they can tell you that something is wrong.

 This is one of the most difficult things for dog lovers to grasp.
 When a dog returns to its pack, they are not greeted with excited barking and jumping.
 Sometimes, there will be sniffs and tail wags, but most of the time it’s no big deal when a dog comes back to the pack.
 Unfortunately, we humans tend to make a big deal out of coming and going from home, and this puts your dog in the wrong state of mind.

 If you greet your dog in an excited manner, then she will come to expect your return to be a time of excitement.
 This means that, while she’s waiting for you to come back, she will anticipate that excitement, and become frustrated and bored.

 Now, if you also make a big deal before you go, you’ve left your dog in an excited state as well.
 This is the perfect formula to create an excessive barking problem.